-Many services, programs, and other resources are available to help people with ASD.
+Many services, programs, and other resources are available to help people with autism and their families.
 Here are some tips for finding these additional resources:

-- Contact a health care provider, local health department, school, or autism advocacy group to learn about special programs or local resources. - Find an autism support group.
-Sharing information and experiences can help people with ASD and their caregivers learn about treatment options and ASD-related programs.

-- Record conversations and meetings with health care providers and teachers.
-This information helps when it's time to decide which programs and services are appropriate. - Keep copies of health care reports and evaluations.
-This information may help people with ASD qualify for special programs.
+- Contact a health care provider, local health department, school, community center, or autism advocacy group to learn about special programs or local resources. - Find an autism support group.
+Sharing information and experiences can help people with autism and their caregivers learn about treatment options and autism-related programs. - Keep records of your conversations and meetings with health care providers and teachers.
+This information helps when it is time to decide which programs and services are appropriate. - Keep copies of health care reports and evaluations.
+This information may help people with autism qualify for special programs.

-Where can I find resources about ASD?
+Where can I learn more about ASD?